-The Council is working hard to support house building across the Borough and in March 2022 the Council adopted the Ipswich Local Plan 2018-2036, which will offer greater certainty to the development sector.
+The Council is working hard to support house building across the Borough.
+The adoption in March 2022 of the Ipswich Local Plan 2018-2036 will offer greater certainty to the development sector.
 The Council is continuing to progress work on Ipswich Garden Suburb, which will provide up to 3,500 new homes and associated infrastructure.
 The Council was successful in its bid to Homes England for £9.8m of Housing Infrastructure Funding (HIF) through the Marginal Viability Funding route.

 Affordable housing completions vary from year to year, influenced by the availability of funding.
-Ipswich Borough Council continued to progress a programme of affordable house building across 20 plus sites in the Borough and has an aspiration to develop 1,000 new affordable homes within a decade.
-During this monitoring period the Council actively pursued its own development sites despite
+Ipswich Borough Council continues to progress a programme of affordable house building across 20 plus sites in the Borough and has an aspiration to develop 1,000 new affordable homes within a decade.
+During this monitoring period, the Council actively pursued its own development sites.
+Completions were delivered on former garage court sites at Mallard Way and Sheldrake Drive (6 and 8 dwellings respectively); Whitton Church Lane (8), Emmanuel Close (6), Coltsfoot Road (3) and Halton Crescent (1).
+Construction work was underway on 16 flats at 28-50 Grimwade Street (reference IP386), Ravenswood UVW (reference IP150a) was at post-planning stage and the site of the former BT office at Bibb Way (reference IP279) was in the development management process.